Stuart Davis: A Seminal Year in Paris

 A master colorist, he was able to reuse the same geometric shapes but, by varying his choice of color, achieve markedly different effects.
 In later years, he restricted himself to using reds, greens, chrome-yellows and splashes of black which, if anything, increased the vitality and power of his paintings.
 Don’t miss the exhibit.

-I settled in with a glass of rosé, “My Essential Provence,’ from France and my companion chose a Verdicchio San Lorenzo from the Marche.
-So relaxed were we that I forgot to take a few photos until the end of the meal, when we had a soul-satisfying ‘grandmother’s cake’ and the most ambrosial espresso ever.
-See for yourself.
-And see for yourself, my companion’s expression when the bill arrived.
+I settled in with a glass of rosé, 'My Essential Provence,’ while my friend went with a dry Verdicchio San Lorenzo from the Marche.
+So relaxed were we that I forgot to take a few photos until the end of the meal, when a soul-satisfying ‘grandmother’s cake’ and the most ambrosial espresso ever came to the table.
+I have always loved the 'grandmother's cake' but you don't often find it on a menu.
+It was a treat, see for yourself.
+And I wish you could have seen my friend's face when the bill arrived!
+Zagat gives it $$$, pricey but not outrageously so.

 Bon week-end mes amis et à bientôt… See you after Labor Day, when I’ll have the coffee brewing.

 PS: If you would like to leave a comment, I'd love to hear from you!
-All you need do is click on "Comments."
-By the way, if you leave your email below, we will send you alerts when new posts become available.
+All you need do is click on Comments.
+By the way, if you leave your email, we'll send you alerts when new posts become available.
 Merci beaucoup.
+Until we meet again, may life be good to you.